pupitetris/cesium-vr/README.md

-	- Make sure your user belongs to the group `plugdev` (run `id` to check) or whatever permissions your distro requires for you to use adb (`plugdev` on Debian allows members to mount USB mass storage devices and other removable media).
+	- Make sure your user belongs to the group `plugdev` (run `id` to check) or whatever permissions your distro requires for you to use adb (`plugdev` in Debian allows members to mount USB mass storage devices and other removable media).

   - Authorize computer on HMD.